With Instructables you can share what you make with the world, and tap into an ever-growing community of creative experts.

 the riffle can fire any ferrous projectile , it can also fire ball bearings

-THOUGH THE POWER FROM IT MIGHT SOUND INSIGNIFICANT BELIVE IT OR NOT I GET SPEEDS UP TO 2M/SEC IN MY PROJECT AND IT IS CAPEABLE OF OBTAINING UP TO 350 ...
+THOUGH THE POWER FROM IT MIGHT SOUND INSIGNIFICANT BELIVE IT OR NOT I GET SPEEDS UP TO 2M/SEC IN MY PROJECT AND IT IS CAPEABLE OF OBTAINING UP ...

 Knex Assualt Riffleby jmm72